dagster-io/dagster/docs/dagster-university/pages/dagster-essentials/lesson-6/setting-up-a-database-resource.md

 		...
 ```

 Every asset that queries DuckDB contains the `duckdb.connect` line.
 As previously mentioned, this can become brittle and error-prone as your project grows, whether in the number of assets that use it or the complexity of the connections.
 For example, to MotherDuck, a specific S3 bucket, or loading an extension.

-As outlined above, this can become brittle and error-prone as more assets use it or as you’ll need to maintain more complex connections (ex., to MotherDuck, a specific S3 bucket, or loading an extension).
 To be exact, this brittleness is shared across the following assets:

 - `taxi_zones`
 - `taxi_trips`